ShaikNagurShareef/CSc8830-Computer-Vision/README.md

 Assignment - 3

   - Solutions are provided in Assignment-3.ipynb Jupyter Notebook.
-Some of the questions were answered in matlab in dedicated files with .m extension
+Some of the questions were answered in matlab in dedicated files with .m extension & live matlab script is also provided as pdf file

+Assignment - 4

+  - Solutions are provided in Assignment-4.ipynb Jupyter Notebook & webapp is designed using Python Flask framework
+  - To launch web-app execute "python app.py", you can see the app running at http://127.0.0.1:5000/